scpcom/DkVideo/README.md

 Since the project still uses HyperRAM, VFB and PLL IP you can not use open source tools to build the binary.
 Only DVI_TX can be replaced with open source HdmiCore at this moment.
 Open the project in GOWIN FPGA Designer.
+If you use use opensource HdmiCore disable the file src/verilog/dvi_tx.v.
 Push the "Run All" button

 #### Upload to the device